kitschpatrol/lognow/readme.md

 // Logs: "Hello from library! { name: 'child', parentNames: [ 'package-name' ] }"
 ```

-If the library consumer doesn't want to use `@kitschpatrol/log`, they can still inject and `Console`-like logger instance into the library to receive messages:
+If the library consumer doesn't want to use `@kitschpatrol/log`, they can still inject and `Console`- or `WritableStream`-like logger instance into the library to receive basic messages without additional dependencies:

+`the-application.ts`:

 ```ts
 import { greet, setLogger } from 'the-library'